Assets in Software Engineering: What are they after all?: Assets in Software-Intensive Products and Services

 Here, we provide examples of asset degradation.
 The numbers in the list correspond to the numbers in Figure~\ref{fig2:degradation}.

 \textbf{\textit{Deliberate Degradation:}}

-\begin{itemize} \item \textbf{1: Deliberate degradation of Organisation Structure}: If the organisation structure, i.e., teams' constellation document, is over-simplified on purpose by excluding minor roles, the asset is deliberately degraded. \item \textbf{2: Deliberate degradation of Activity Diagram}: If the activity diagram is drawn intentionally incomplete to save time (drawn quick-and-dirty), the asset is deliberately degraded. \item \textbf{3: Deliberate degradation of Code}: If shortcuts are taken to deliver the functionality by incurring TD on code, the asset is deliberately degraded. \end{itemize}
+\begin{enumerate} \item \textbf{Deliberate Degradation of Organisation Structure}: If the organisation's structure (a team's constellation document) is over-simplified on purpose by associating only the main role to an individual, the asset is deliberately degraded.
+The saved effort comes at the expense of the structure not representing all access rights and responsibilities, hence inhibiting its use for use cases, where more than the main role of an individual needs to be retrieved. \item \textbf{Deliberate Degradation of Activity Diagram}: If the activity diagram is drawn intentionally incomplete to save time (drawn quick-and-dirty), the asset is deliberately degraded. \item \textbf{Deliberate Degradation of Code}: If shortcuts are taken to deliver the functionality by incurring TD on code, the asset is deliberately degraded. \end{enumerate}

 \textbf{\textit{Unintentional Degradation:}}